Shosley1316/Shosley1316/README.md

 - 👋 Hi, I’m @Shosley1316
 - 👀 I’m interested in game programming, and 3d modeling.
 - 🌱 I’m currently learning gdscript and Godot game engine.
-- 💞️ I’m looking to collaborate on other similar languages like python.
+- 💞️ I’m looking to collaborate on other similar languages as well like python.
 - 📫 How to reach me hoss6084@gmail.com

 <!---